PoglyApp/pogly-documentation/install/docker.md

 - Module name: `pogly`

 Once connected, proceed with [first time setup](/use/firstTimeSetup.md).

+## Multiple modules
+If you'd like to host multiple modules on the same container just add an environment variable called `MODULES` and set your module names seperated by spaces.

+You can add more modules at any time, they will be added on container restart.

+Note: removing modules from this variable will NOT delete them.

 ## Reverse Proxying
 The container can also be reverse proxied without issue.
 The custom domain for the example below would be `wss://pogly.example.com`.